Executive Program · 2026 Cohort 1

 IPSC Non-Resident Fellow · Program Director (MPSI)

-Oversees cohort delivery, seminar cadence, participant experience, and session facilitation support across the eight-week program.
+Oversees cohort delivery, seminar cadence, participant experience, and facilitation support across the eight-week program.

 Rear Admiral Sanjay Roye

-Senior naval leader and strategic practitioner with 37 years of operational and executive experience across complex, high-risk environments.
+Senior naval leader and strategic practitioner with 37 years of operational and executive experience.
 Expertise in strategic acquisitions, complex defence programs, and risk management under uncertainty.

 Professor Carlyle Thayer

 Southeast Asia security scholar and Vietnam specialist.
-Extensive academic and policy experience across UNSW, ANU, APCSS (Honolulu), and strategic advisory work focused on ASEAN, major power dynamics, and the South China Sea.
+Extensive academic and policy experience across UNSW, ANU, APCSS (Honolulu), with strategic advisory work focused on ASEAN, major-power dynamics, and the South China Sea.

 Live Cohorts by Time Zone